kammoji/btctick/README.md

 </pre>

 TODO: Check for updates at execute.
 Currently works in the sense that git stuff runs on display if update available.
 Update is checked in the init spinner.
 TODO: Graphical user interface.
-Launch logic works, no content in the GUI yet.
+Launch logic works, no real business in the GUI yet.

 Suggestions, questions, anything?
 Contact juhana[a]konekettu.fi